 simple answers at present, research on this problem is continuing.

-Americans use thousands of tons of mulch around landscape plantings
+Americans use millions of tons of mulch around landscape plantings

 annually.
 Despite the problem with artillery fungus, the benefit to

 the plants of properly applied organic mulches outweighs the